The Great Tater Experiment

 A coffee sack will stay together for at least a couple of seasons.
 The natural fibers eventually break down and many gardeners lay them flat on the ground after use for weed control or as a mulch.

-To inspire others to grow their own potatoes we put together a kit that comes with three kinds of organic, gourmet potato seed plus a recyled coffee sack and easy instructions.
+To inspire others to grow their own potatoes I put together a kit for my farmers market booth.
+It had three kinds of organic, gourmet potato seed plus a recycled coffee sack and easy instructions.
 Below are the instructions so you can do this yourself if you already have access to the potatoes and a suitable container or garden bed.
-Visit our shop to learn more about the Gourmet Potato Grow Kit!

 3 Easy Steps for Growing Potatoes in a Sack Above Ground